Pacific Islands Forum Fisheries Agency: History and status

 Following a declaration by the eighth South Pacific Forum in 1977, the FFA was established in 1979 by an international treaty titled: South Pacific Forum Fisheries Agency Convention, signed by 14 states, mostly small island states in the Pacific Ocean plus Australia and New Zealand.
 Tokelau additionally joined the FFA membership in 2002.

-The FFA is based in Honiara, in the Solomon Islands.
+Members

-The following territory and states are FFA members:
+The following territory and states are the 17 members of FFA: